stone-foundation/stone-examples/roulette/roulette-api/README.md

-# Stone.js - Standard starter
+# Stone.js - Roulette API

-Stone.js's standard starter to create web app using declarative API.
+Stone.js's Roulette API is a demonstration project showcasing the capabilities of the Stone.js framework.
+It includes features such as user authentication, team management, and a betting system.

 ## Project Setup